xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 It is also noteworth that the model estimates a small (on average 🔻 0.0297%) but with statistical significance trend of a decrease in bounce rate each week after intervention, which is unexpected since the CDN serves the whole website just a few hours after activation.

-The figure bellow depicts how the model fits before and after intervention and how it project a counterfactual would be:
+The figure below depicts how the model fits before and after intervention and how it project a counterfactual would be:

 <details>
     <summary>Click to see code.</summary>